diazridzky/Data-Analyst-Job/README.md

 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 30%.

 I tried three different models and evaluated them using MAE, MSE, and RMSE.
 I picked MAE, MSE, and RMSE because I can compare each metrics for each models.
 Here are the three models I tried:
-* Decision Tree - Baseline for the model (I only used cross validation because decision tree doesn't have an estimator)
+* Decision Tree - Baseline for the model (I only used cross validation because it doesn't have an estimator)
 * Random Forest - Because many trees is better than a tree (I used GridSearchCV to reach the best model)
-* Gradient Boost - I thought that this would be a good fit, since this algorithm builds on weak learners (I used GridSearchCV to reach the best model)
+* Gradient Boost - I thought that this would be a good fit, since it builds on weak learners (I used GridSearchCV to reach the best model)

 I tried linear regression but then I get an overfit model that's worse for predicting future data, this happened because there are many categorical variables.